Death Classification: Line of Duty Death

 On December 16, 1930, arrest of DeSett was recommended by the Coroner.
 On January 31, 1931, DeSett was arrested, charged with Intentional Manslaughter and held to the Grand Jury by the Coroner and ordered held without bail by Judge Padden.
 On July 8, 1931, DeSett was found not guilty by Judge Finnegan.

-Officer Corcoran was waked at his residence located at 3729 South Morgan Street and his funeral mass was held in Requiem at Nativity of Our Lord Church located at 653 West 37th Street.
+Officer Corcoran was waked at his residence located at 3729 South Morgan Street.
+His funeral mass was held in Requiem at Nativity of Our Lord Church located at 653 West 37th Street.
 He was laid to rest on November 29, 1930 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 4, Lot S15, Block 6, Section N.

 Patrolman James Sylvester Corcoran, born May 26, 1891, received his Probationary Appointment to the Chicago Police Department on June 8, 1922.
 He earned 1 Credible Mention and 1 Extra Compensation for Meritorious Conduct totaling $180.00 during his career.